Late Summer Landscape Tips

-Thanks for the tips goes to the UMass Extension Garden Calendar!!
+Thanks for these tips goes to the UMass Extension Garden Calendar!!

 - Spread thyme seed where grass struggles to survive due to coarse, dry soil.